 Use social media marketing

-Integrating social media platforms like Facebook, Twitter, LinkedIn, and Instagram can bring you benefits in the local SEO efforts.
+Integrating social media platforms like Facebook, Twitter, LinkedIn, and Instagram can bring you benefits in local SEO efforts.

 Cross-promotion can cut your expenses and give you more online visibility and free mass publicity at the same time.